-his lens to take just the right frame of her suffering might just as well be a predator, another vulture on
+"Carter adjusting his lens to take the right frame of the suffering child

 Kevin Carter 1960-1994